teepluss/authorized/README.md

 ## Installation

-Authorized required Zend installed you can easy use Zend Framework Laravel bundle.
+Authorized required Zend installed you can easy use Zend Framework Laravel bundle by Isimkins.

 https://github.com/lsimkins/laravel-zend-bundle